 Yesterday morning I was using the snowblower when I hit a rolled-up newspaper buried under the snow (in a plastic sleeve) which promptly got jammed in the impeller and likely burned out the auger belt.

-Then, I noticed my front driver's side tire was really low, but I had to pick up my kid from school so didn't have time to fill it with our air pump before doing so.
+Then, I noticed my front driver's side tire was really low; I almost certainly had sprung a slow leak from the pothole that I had hit the day before (thanks, Michigan roads!), but I had to pick up my kid from school so didn't have time to fill it with our air pump before doing so.
 I figured I could get there and back, but also turned out to be really low on gas, so on the way back, we stopped at a nearby gas station where I figured I'd use their air pump as well.
 Got gas but the air pump was broken.

 Re: Updated Cost Estimate for S. 1827, the Keep Kids’ Insurance Dependable and Secure Act of 2017